How to Buy a House with No Credit

 Also, if your employer offers credit union services and you are a member, you might have an easier time getting a mortgage there, particularly if you have been working for your employer for at least three years.

 Another way you can buy a house with no credit is to have a co-signer, such as a parent or relative, on your loan.
 This may not be the way you want to buy your first house, but if all else has failed, it may be your only option.

 If you want the deed to the house to be in your name alone, you can always refinance at a later date, once you have established a solid credit history.
 Bear in mind, however, that refinancing a mortgage comes with fees and closing costs that can come to thousands of dollars, so unless you are refinancing to a mortgage offered at an interest rate that is at least one full percent lower than the one you have, it may not be a financially sound decision to do so.

 Get on the Road to Homeownership

-We here at Trusted Choice® wish you the best of luck in your pursuit to join the ranks of proud homeowners in the United States.
+We wish you the best of luck in your pursuit to join the ranks of proud homeowners in the United States.
 Once you have found a lender willing to offer you a mortgage, remember that you will need to show proof of homeowners insurance before you can close on your loan.
-When you get to this point, contact a local independent agent in the Trusted Choice network for help finding a suitable policy at a competitive rate.
+When you get to this point, contact a local independent agent in our network for help finding a suitable policy at a competitive rate.